 - The year each literary agency was established

 - Number of clients represented

-- Percentage of nonfiction/fiction/juvenile clients
+- Percentage of fiction, nonfiction, and children’s book clients

 - Response time for queries and full manuscript requests